Vexa-ai/gmeet-vexa-hubspot-integration/README.md

 If you don't want to set up the development environment, you can install a pre-built version of the extension:

 1.  **Download the latest release:** Go to the [GitHub Releases page](https://github.com/Vexa-ai/gmeet-vexa-hubspot-integration/releases) for this project.
 Download the `gmeet-vexa-hubspot-extension-v0.0.1.zip` file (or the latest version available).
-2.  **Unzip the file:** Extract the contents of the downloaded ZIP file to a permanent folder on your computer (e.g., `gmeet-vexa-hubspot-extension`).
+2.  **Unzip the file:** Extract the contents of the downloaded ZIP file.
+This will create a folder structure like `build/chrome-mv3-prod/` containing the extension files.
 3.  **Load the extension in Chrome:**
     *   Open Chrome and navigate to `chrome://extensions`.
     *   Ensure "Developer mode" (usually a toggle in the top right) is enabled.
     *   Click the "Load unpacked" button.
-    *   Select the folder where you unzipped the extension files (e.g., the `gmeet-vexa-hubspot-extension` folder you created in step 2).
+    *   Navigate to where you unzipped the files and select the `chrome-mv3-prod` directory (which is inside the `build` folder that was created upon unzipping).

 The extension icon should now appear in your Chrome toolbar.